postsharp/Metalama.Documentation/content/patterns/immutability/immutability.md

 ## Kinds of immutability

-The `Metalama.Patterns.Immutability` package recognizes two kinds of immutability, represented by the `ImmutabilityKind` type:
+The `Metalama.Patterns.Immutability` package recognizes two kinds of immutability, represented by the <xref:Metalama.Patterns.Immutability.ImmutabilityKind> type:

 * _Shallow_ immutability implies that all instance fields are _read-only_ and that no automatic property has a setter.
 * _Deep_ immutability requires, recursively, that all instance fields and automatic properties are of a deeply immutable type.